aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/codablock-f-encoding/codablock-f-row-column-configuration/_index.md

 ## How to set barcode size for shipping labels

+`gen.Parameters.Image` provides image‑related settings such as width, height, and resolution.
-The `Columns` and `Rows` properties effectively determine the barcode’s size.
-If you need a specific pixel dimension, you can also adjust `ImageWidth` and `ImageHeight` in `gen.Parameters.Image`.
-Combining these settings lets you **generate shipping label barcode** images that match carrier specifications.
+Adjusting `Columns` and `Rows` directly influences the barcode’s physical size.
+If you also need an exact pixel dimension, modify `ImageWidth` and `ImageHeight` via `gen.Parameters.Image`.
+Combining these settings lets you **generate shipping label barcode** images that conform to carrier‑specified width‑by‑height limits while preserving data integrity.

+## Why this matters

+Shipping carriers often define a maximum printable area on their labels (e.g., 100 mm × 50 mm).
+By configuring rows and columns you ensure the barcode fits within that area without manual scaling, which can otherwise distort the pattern and cause read failures.
+This approach also eliminates the need for post‑generation image resizing, saving processing time.

+## Common use cases

+- **Parcel tracking** – Encode a tracking number, service level, and destination code in a compact Codablock F barcode.
+- **Warehouse slotting** – Store location identifiers on bins where space is limited.
+- **Manufacturing work orders** – Embed part numbers and operation steps on small tags attached to equipment.

+## Tips and best practices

+- **Choose the smallest matrix** that accommodates your data; fewer rows/columns generally improve scan speed.
+- **Set DPI** (`ResolutionX`/`ResolutionY`) to at least 300 dpi for thermal label printers.
+- **Validate the barcode** with a physical scanner before mass printing to catch sizing issues early.
+- **Reuse the same `BarcodeGenerator` instance** for multiple labels when the symbology and size remain constant; this reduces object‑creation overhead.

 ## Common Issues and Solutions